ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

-\textbf{Guided-Debate} To address these limitations and improve efficiency, we propose \emph{guided-debate} trajectories, which steer the debate procedure in two opposing directions: one towards, and another away from, the correct answer.
-By comparing these guided trajectories with the natural debate trajectory, we can assess the relative \emph{goodness} of each trajectory using an estimation of the reward structure $r$.
-To guide debate trajectories, we take inspiration from \cite{zelikman2022star} and use prompt modifications to provide additional information to models such that their responses support either a correct or incorrect answer.
+To address these limitations and improve efficiency, we propose \emph{Guided-Collaborative Trajectories}, which steer the deliberation procedure in two opposing directions: one towards, and another away from, the correct.
+By comparing these guided trajectories with the natural deliberation trajectory, we can assess the relative \emph{goodness} of each trajectory using an estimation of the reward structure $r$.

-More specifically, for task $x$ with answer $y$, let $\mathbf{z}^{(t-1)} = (z_a^{(t-1)}, z_c^{(t-1)})$ be the models' responses at time $t-1$.
-Let $(z_a^{(t)}, z_c^{(t)})$ be the models' \emph{natural} responses (i.e., without guidance), let $(z_{y,a}^{(t)}, z_{y,c}^{(t)})$ and $(z_{!y,a}^{(t)}, z_{!y,c}^{(t)})$ be the models responses when guided towards, and away from, supporting answer $y$ respectively.
+Specifically, for task $x$ with answer $y$, let $\mathbf{z}^{(t-1)} = (z_a^{(t-1)}, z_c^{(t-1)})$ be the agents' responses at time $t-1$.
+Let $(z_a^{(t)}, z_c^{(t)})$ be the agents' \emph{natural} responses (i.e., without guidance), let $(z_{y,a}^{(t)}, z_{y,c}^{(t)})$ and $(z_{!y,a}^{(t)}, z_{!y,c}^{(t)})$ be the agents responses when guided towards, and away from, supporting answer $y$ respectively.
 Thus, each guided response is an off-policy generation.
-In practice, we want guided responses to be different enough from natural responses so that learning the guided responses results in consequential changes to the model, but not so different that they are challenging to learn; we find that prompt modification is an effective tool for striking this balance.
-To guide the generations of $(z_{y,a}^{(t)}, z_{y,c}^{(t)})$ and $(z_{!y,a}^{(t)}, z_{!y,c}^{(t)})$, we will simply provide a correct and wrong target answer in the prompt, respectively - see ``Guided Debate Prompts'' in Section \ref{SUP:examples} of the supplement for further details.
+In practice, we want guided responses to be different enough from natural responses so that learning the guided responses results in consequential changes to the agent, but not so different that they are challenging to learn; we find that prompt modification is an effective tool for striking this balance.
+To guide the generations of $(z_{y,a}^{(t)}, z_{y,c}^{(t)})$ and $(z_{!y,a}^{(t)}, z_{!y,c}^{(t)})$, we will simply provide a correct and wrong target answer in the prompt, respectively - see ``Guided Collaborative Trajectory Prompts'' in Section \ref{SUP:examples} for further details.

 For each guided response, we consider how influential this response was in altering the accuracy of the final response, i.e., in the case of the actor, we define